Report Corrections Here

 View instructions for obtaining a criminal background check by an individual or business.
 Links to a search request form, an online fingerprint-based search, companies that provide paid searches, and a business access program are provided.
 Fees apply.

 Dockets, calendars, and other information about court cases

 Search North Carolina Superior and District Court criminal appearance dates by citation number or defendant name, court type, and county; search results include arraigned offenses.
 View civil or criminal court calendars by county, date, and hearing type.
 Search civil calendars by attorney bar number.
 Search impaired driving court dates by county, defendant zip code, and defendant name.
 Search officer appearance dates by county, agency, officer name, and officer number.
 The superior court master calendar, court holiday schedule, court closings, and information about missed court dates are also provided.

 Search North Carolina Attorney General legal opinions from 1977 by statute, topic, date, requestor, or keyword.

 Forms and related information

-View and download local court forms by form number and title, or search forms by keyword and subject.
+View and download North Carolina court forms by form number and title, or search forms by keyword and subject.

 Online fine payments